abhinavrai44/Instagram/README.md

 # Edit
 In runpython.php make $var = "insta username".

-Run the php script to get the output.
+Run the php script to get the result.